Decoding Ethereum Events

 to_selector('Transfer(address indexed f, address indexed t, uint256 indexed v)')

 This might not seem like a big issue, since you might only care about fully compliant tokens anyway.
-However, when developing our internal transaction debugger, I wanted to make it as resilient as possible to decode as many events as possible.
+However, when developing our internal transaction debugger, I wanted to make it robust enough to decode as many events as possible.

 Take the following log